greybeard realty logo

 Gateway to the Blue Ridge: Parkway Access & Hikes

-America’s Favorite Drive, a 469-mile highway that spans from Shenandoah National Park in Virginia to the Great Smoky Mountains National Park in North Carolina, draws an estimated 15 million people each year.
+Craggy Gardens - Blue Ridge ParkwayAmerica’s Favorite Drive, a 469-mile highway that spans from Shenandoah National Park in Virginia to the Great Smoky Mountains National Park in North Carolina, draws an estimated 15 million people each year.
 The Blue Ridge Parkway is the most visited National Park in the United States and has been almost every year since the mid 1940s.
 A stretch of 114 miles that runs from Mt.
 Mitchell, the tallest mountain east of the Mississippi River, to Cherokee, NC, tends to see the most traffic from those in and around Buncombe County.
-An 11-mile stretch (Milepost 382-393) of the Blue Ridge Parkway has access points to various regions of Asheville, and one of the most readily utilized access points is the Folk Art Center and East Asheville entrance at MP 382.5.
+An 11-mile stretch (Milepost 382-393) of the Blue Ridge Parkway has access points to various regions of Asheville, and one of the most readily utilized access points is the Folk Art Center Asheville and Blue Ridge Parkway entrance at MP 382.5.
+This entry point of the Parkway is just minutes from the best of East Asheville's restaurants.
 A couple of miles south is the official Blue Ridge Parkway Visitor Center, located at milepost 384.
-In this edition of the Ultimate Guide to East Asheville, we'll dive deep into the gem that is the Blue Ridge Parkway.
+Having world-class scenic highway entrance points right outside your door defines the lifestyle here; learn more in our Ultimate 2026 Guide to East Asheville.

 Hiking on the Blue Ridge Parkway